HHS-Team670/2019-Robot/README.md

 # 2019-Robot
-Code for Team 670's 2019 FRC Competition Robot
+Code for Team 670's 2019 FRC Competition Robot for the Deep Space Competition